-The Customize Data Feedback Report functionality of the IPEDS Data Center is designed to provide campus executives easy access to institutional and comparison group data.
-Using this functionality, you can produce reports using different comparison groups and access a wider range of IPEDS variables.
+Institutions have the opportunity to create its comparison group instead of using the IPEDS preselected comparison group through the Customize Data Feedback Report functionality located in the IPEDS Data Center.
+Customized comparison groups allow institutional executives to quickly produce customizable reports using different comparison groups and accessing a wider range of IPEDS variables.
 The Data Center can be accessed at http://nces.ed.gov/ipeds/datacenter.